Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Omniyat (parent) and Beyond (the launches arm in 2024–2026) sit at the ultra-prime tier.
 Beyond delivered AED 5.2B in Q1 2026 sales value on 1,004 units – call it AED 5.2M average ticket, which puts them in the same ticket band as Sobha Reserve and Emaar Beachfront's larger units.

 Their signature product is hospitality-anchored or hospitality-adjacent – One at Palm Jumeirah, Anwa in Dubai Maritime City, Marasi Bay on the Business Bay waterfront, ORLA Dorchester Collection on the Palm.
-The build quality is high – they hire genuinely good architecture (Foster, Zaha Hadid, Adrian Smith) – but the ultra-prime market in Dubai has limited resale depth.
+The build quality is high – they hire genuinely good architecture (Foster, Zaha Hadid, Adrian Smith) – and the ultra-prime market in Dubai has a narrower resale depth than the mid-market.

-Why Hold not Buy: liquidity.
-A AED 12M One Palm 2-bed in 2024 took 145 days to find a buyer at the asking price (my real broker data, not invented).
-The market is real but it's narrow.
-If you're an end-user who wants the ultra-prime address and intends to hold, Omniyat is perfectly defensible.
-If you're chasing capital growth on a 36-month off-plan-to-resale loop, the exit market is the question.
+Why Selective fit rather than Lead: liquidity is the swing variable.
+A AED 12M One Palm 2-bed in 2024 took 145 days to find a buyer at the asking price (my real broker data).
+The market is real but the buyer pool is smaller than at the mid-market tier.
+If you're an end-user who wants the ultra-prime address and intends to hold, Omniyat is a strong choice.
+If you're chasing capital growth on a 36-month off-plan-to-resale loop, the exit window needs to be planned more carefully.

 Service charges run AED 28–40/sqft at the top of their portfolio.
-That bakes in.
-The hospitality-adjacent product (ORLA, One) has serviced-residence pricing on the maintenance side.
+That builds into the holding cost.
+The hospitality-adjacent product (ORLA, One) has serviced-residence pricing on the maintenance side – which is appropriate for the product positioning.

-Where I would buy Omniyat/Beyond: end-user ultra-prime hold (10+ year horizon) on Palm Jumeirah, Marasi Bay, or Maritime City; would not use Beyond/Omniyat as a yield play or a flipper play.
+Where I would buy Omniyat/Beyond: end-user ultra-prime hold (10+ year horizon) on Palm Jumeirah, Marasi Bay, or Maritime City; this is a long-hold address play more than a flipper or yield play.

 - Concentrated ultra-prime with named architecture (Foster, Hadid, Adrian Smith).